superfaceai/cli/README.md

   --noEmoji    When set to true, disables displaying emoji in output.

 DESCRIPTION
+  Learns API from the documentation and prepares the API metadata.

+  The supported documentation formats are:
+  - OpenAPI specification (via URL or local file)
+  - documentation hosted on ReadMe.io (via URL)
+  - plain text (see below)

-  Prepares API documentation for integration generation from provider URL or local file with OpenAPI specification in yaml or json format.
-Or from the URL to the readme.io dev portal.If you want to use plain text documentation you need to format the docs with **the separator**.
+  If you want to use plain text documentation you need to format the docs with **the separator**.
 The documentation conventionally consists of various topics, usually set apart by separate pages or big headings.
 They might be _authentication, rate limiting, general rules, API operations (sometimes grouped by resources)_.

   It's highly recommended each of these topics (or chunks) is set apart in the docs provided for Superface, too.
 For that, we use _the separator_.

   The separator is a long `===========` ended with a newline.
 Technically 5 _equal_ characters are enough to form a separator.
-The API docs ready for EDGAR might look something like the following:
+The API docs ready for the ingest might look something like the following:

   `
   # Welcome to our docs